 by Paul Tautges | August 10, 2016 8:29 am

 My goal in writing is simple.
-I want to increase Christian’s love for God by increasing their delight in His Word, the Bible.
-That’s why I wrote my first book, Delight in the Word, and have just released a 10th Anniversary eBook edition.
+I want to increase every Christian’s love for God by increasing their delight in His Word, the Bible.
+That’s why I wrote my first book, Delight in the Word, and have just released the 10th Anniversary eBook edition.

 Delighting in the Word leads to spiritual stability and fruitfulness.
 Blessed is the man who walks not in the counsel of the ungodly, nor stands in the path of sinners, nor sits in the seat of the scornful; but his delight is in the law of the LORD, and in His law he meditates day and night.
 He shall be like a tree planted by the rivers of water, that brings forth its fruit in its season, whose leaf also shall not wither; and whatever he does shall prosper (Psalm 1:1–3).
 Abundant fruitfulness and oak-like stability in the Christian life are experienced in direct proportion to the extent to which we delight in God’s Word.
 It was not merely what this man avoided (foolish and worldly counsel) that made him blessed, but what he embraced—biblical truth.
 Therefore, he who delights in the counsel of God will be blessed in all he does.